-Bali Buda is one of my favorite places to eat in Bali.
+Bali Buda is one of my favourite places to eat in Bali.
 They use local produce, the menu is extensive and the service is wonderful.
-There is a little shop, which is part of the restaurant, where you can buy fresh bakery goods, energy balls, snacks, freshly bottled coconut water, kambucha tea, and fresh produce.
+There is a little shop, which is part of the restaurant, where you can buy fresh bakery goods, energy balls, snacks, freshly bottled coconut water, kombucha tea, and fresh produce.

 What do you miss most about Bali when you’re away?

 Definitely the food and the relaxed lifestyle.
 Living on an island means things are at a whole different pace to city life.It relaxes you, reminds you that waiting is okay and that things take time sometimes.